maphoenix/spring-roi-calculator/README.md

-# Spring Boot ROI Calculator
+# Spring Boot ROI Calculator.

 A microservices-based ROI calculator with PDF and Excel export, Thymeleaf UI, and Swagger API.